Combined from three Greek words:

 Kaleidoscope:constantly changing pattern,

 An observer of beauty.
-Paying attention to details.
+Delighting in Details.
 Noticing shapes and nuances.
 Giving gratitude for aesthetics and texture.

 Our lives are stories.